Immunization of immunocompromised persons: Canadian Immunization Guide

 Pre-solid organ transplantation

 Pre-transplant immunization is routine at most transplant centres.
-Ideally, all non-immune solid organ transplantation candidates should be immunized prior to transplantation and as early in the course of disease as possible because vaccine response may be reduced in people with organ failure pre-transplant.
+Ideally, vaccine records and immune status should be reviewed prior to solid organ transplantation.
+Candidates should be immunized prior to transplantation and as early in the course of disease as possible because vaccine response may be reduced in people with organ failure pre-transplant.
 In addition, vaccines are more immunogenic if given before transplantation because the immunosuppressive medications given after transplant to prevent and treat rejection of the transplanted organ may diminish the vaccine response.
 It is especially important that live vaccines are given pre-transplant if possible, as these will be contraindicated post-transplant.
 MMR and varicella vaccine may be given to infants 6-11 months of age if transplantation is expected to occur before age 12 months.
 If transplantation is delayed, repeat doses should be given starting at one year of age.

 Non-live vaccines should be given at least 2 weeks before transplantation and live attenuated vaccines (MMR, MMRV, varicella, rotavirus, LAIV) should be given at least 4 weeks prior to transplantation.
 BCG may persist in the body for at least a few years, and perhaps indefinitely.
 It should not be given to any patient who is anticipated to likely need an organ transplant in the future, unless potential benefit outweighs the risk of reactivation post-transplant.